schrockwell/phoenix_app_tips/README.md

 Defining simple, composable queries directly on the schema module is very convenient for building up more complex queries at higher levels.

-## Define changesets directly on the schema module
+## Define Ecto changesets directly on the schema module

 ```elixir
 # lib/my_app/blog/post.ex